 - Make sure to keep your battery in an upright position to prevent spilling battery acid out of the caps or vents.
 Of course, if you’re using an absorbent glass mat (AGM) battery, you won’t have this problem as it doesn’t hold liquid.

 - Once you’re done removing the car battery, make sure to inspect the battery tray underneath.
-If it is damaged or corroded, replace it right away.
-This will also be a great time to clean, inspect, and check other battery components.
-For example, if you notice loose or corroded cables, have them replaced too.
+If it is damaged or corroded, clean or replace as required.

 Car Battery Installation: